rava-dosa/beautiful-jekyll/_posts/2019-02-21-The-it-flowers.md

 And world never remains same.

 Both the 'it' and freedom flowers reinvented,
-It flowers became the red rose,
+'It' flowers became the red rose,
 Freedom flowers became the yellow one.

+### What I wanted to say ?

+Loosely I am touching on friendship(freedom, through "yellow rose"), freedom, codependence, and love(jewellery, adored, but occupies a lot of headspace, through "red rose").
+This is written so that you don't go haywire with what the poem implies.

 ### That's all folks.